75 Must Know Nautical Terms

 37. In irons

-The phrase in irons is used when the bow of the boat is pointing directly into the wind and when the boat is difficult to maneuver.
+The phrase in irons is used when the boat’s bow is pointing directly into the wind and when the boat is difficult to maneuver.
 The term in stays is an often used alternative to in irons.

 38. Iron Mike